DrPeachy/ResumeSaver/README.md

 * (6 points) React.js
   * use React.js as the frontend framework
+  * use it to create dynamic frontend interaction
+  * 6 points as indicated in the handout
 * (2 points) Material UI
+  * use Material UI as the CSS framework
-  * instead of bootstrap, I am willing to learn MUI for the finest look(tho it might be low performanced)
+  * instead of Bootstrap, I am willing to learn MUI for the finest look as it has more freedom for customization compared to Bootstrap
-  * I heard it has a steeper learning curve than bootstrap.
-So, 4 points for it
+  * 2 points as indicated in the handout
   * it will include the front-end form validation
 * (3 points) dotenv
   * for Configuration Management
+  * so that the DB URL won't be exposed
 * (1 points) React-Router-DOM
   * for frontend routing
+  * in order to cooperate with the react component
+  * 1 point as it is easy to learn
 * (5 points) NLP.js
+  * for natural language processing
-  * external lib that used to recognizing content and fit them into schema class(since I am not good at AI or ML stuff, this might be challenging for me)
+  * external lib that is used to recognize content and fit them into schema class(since I am not good at AI or ML stuff, this might be challenging for me)
+  * e.g. after the user uploads a PDF resume, I will extract its content and use NLP to fit them inside different sections
 * (3 points) PDF.js
+  * library for pdf content extraction
-  * external lib that used to extract the content of PDF, which should be very hard to use
+  * external lib that is used to extract the content of PDF, which should not be very hard to use
+  * so 3 points assigned